jakeTran42/Practice/AutomatingBoringPython/WebScrapping/Scrapping.md

 ## Control Browser with Selenium Module

-* You need to do `from selenium import webdriver` to use this module
+* You must use `from selenium import webdriver` to use this module